 No. Antiviral medications are not a substitute for the flu vaccine.
 Pregnant women are at an increased risk for complications from the flu.
 Women who are pregnant or planning to become pregnant should get the injected form of the flu vaccine (flu shot).
 The nasal-spray form of the influenza vaccine is not recommended during pregnancy.
 For more information, see the MotherToBaby fact sheet on the Seasonal Influenza Vaccine (Flu Shot) at https://mothertobaby.org/fact-sheets/seasonal-influenza-vaccine-flu-shot-pregnancy/pdf/.

 Can taking antiviral medications make it harder for me to get pregnant?

 It is unclear.
 There are no studies that look at the fertility in women taking an antiviral medication.

+Miscarriage can occur in any pregnancy.
 Researchers did not find a higher risk of miscarriage following the use of oseltamivir.
 The risk of miscarriage has not been evaluated for other antiviral medications.

 Can taking an antiviral medication during pregnancy cause a birth defect?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Current information indicates that some antiviral medications do not increase the chance for birth defects.